 Prerequisite: None.
 FIRET 100 and FIRET 101 recommended.
+Lecture: Minimum 176 hours per semester

 Preparation of an entry-level fire inspector for conducting fire inspections in new and existing buildings, in the use of effective written and oral communications, and in effective public relations methods.